 Most of the world, including Portugal, never recognises the annexation and the move is condemned by the United Nations (UN), which continues to recognise Portuguese sovereignty over the territory.

 1980 - Belo is ordained as a priest on 26 July.

-1981 - He returns to East Timor as director of the Fatumaca Technical School.
+1981 - He returns to East Timor to work as director of the Fatumaca Technical School.
 The school is managed by the Salesians.

 1983 - Belo is appointed as Apostolic Administrator of the Dili Diocese, the larger of East Timor's two Catholic dioceses.
-The appointment makes him the effective leader of the Catholic Church in East Timor and one of the principal spokesmen for the East Timorese people.
+The appointment makes him the effective leader of the Catholic Church in East Timor and one of the principal representatives for the East Timorese people.

 1988 - Belo is ordained as a Bishop on 19 June.

 In December Bishop Belo issues a statement condemning the human rights abuses being committed by Indonesia in East Timor.
 The statement is read out in churches throughout the country.
 It says criminal interrogations "accompanied by blows, kicking and beatings" were "the norm in Timor".